JOAL2018/JOALPay/How tos.md

 ## Add employees

-To add an employee to the system, type the following command:
+To add an employee to the system, type the following command into a cell:

-    add()
+    j.add()

+and run the cell.
 The system will prompt the user to enter the details of the employee.
 Once inputted, the system will generate a unique password and the employee will be added to the database.
 The hourly rates for employees of certain age groups are recorded in the system.
 Note: Status refers to the job title of the employee (defaulted as employee upon creation).